PAZHAM UNNIYAPPAM - baked!

 - Mash the bananas with salt, jaggery syrup, and grated coconut(if using coconut slices, use them later).
 You may feel tempted to pulse the bananas in the blender, but don't.
 I have done that, and pulsing the bananas in the blender makes them more liquid and stringy.
 It's also nice to bite the small, unmashed pieces in the end product.

-- Gently fold in the whole wheat flour.
-Add just enough to make the batter loose enough to aid in fermentation.
-You can add the remaining flour later.
+- Gently fold in 3/4th cup of whole wheat flour.
+Keep the batter loose to aid in fermentation.

-- Keep the batter in the oven for 8 hours with the oven light turned on to ferment.
-8 hours is the maximum time, OR in the instant pot with yogurt setting for 4 hours.
+- Keep the batter in the oven for 8 hours with the oven light turned on to allow it to ferment.
+8 hours is the maximum time, OR in the instant pot with yogurt setting for 4 hours, or just on the countertop if you are in a tropical place.

 - You can use it right away or keep it in the fridge.
 I like to make the unniyappams the next day.